arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73705216-16da2080-46aa-11ea-881a-72c717139c95.png" />

 This will take you to the log output showing the site being built.
-With a little luck (and SCIENCE) it will completely successfully!
+With a little luck (and SCIENCE) it will complete successfully!
 Go back and click the URL of your Netlify site towards the top:

 <img alt="Screen Shot 2020-02-03 at 5 24 28 PM" src="https://user-images.githubusercontent.com/300/73705247-32ddc200-46aa-11ea-833e-3d2b35dc136f.png">